 The personal information we collect about you includes:

-Furthermore, by using Our Sites and our App, Cookies may be stored on your devices.
+Furthermore, by using our website, Cookies may be stored on your devices.
 You can find further information on Cookies below, under the title ‘Cookies and Web Beacons’.

 Special categories of personal data

-PPRO does not intentionally collect any special categories of personal data (sensitive personal information) via Our Sites or App unless in a specific country we are legally required to do so, for example, for recruitment purposes.
+PPRO does not intentionally collect any special categories of personal data (sensitive personal information) via our websites unless in a specific country we are legally required to do so, for example, for recruitment purposes.
 Sensitive personal information includes: information revealing racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; the processing of genetic or biometric data for the purpose of uniquely identifying a natural person; information concerning health; information concerning a natural person’s sex life or sexual orientation; and in some cases, social security numbers or financial information.

 PPRO works to protect the confidentiality and security of information it obtains in the course of its business.
 Access to such information is limited and policies and procedures are in place, designed to safeguard the information from loss, misuse and improper disclosure.

 Most of the personal information we hold about you is collected directly from you.
 We do this for example, when you:

 We will also collect information about you if you get in touch through one of our external partners (for instance, if you apply for a job vacancy using a third party provider, such as a recruitment agency or Lever, our Applicant Tracking System.

 In order to understand more about you and to verify your identity, we may supplement and combine the personal information that we collect from you with other categories of data obtained from other sources.